 Conclusion

-Exams are tough, but they shouldn't be a source of suffering.
-By using these exam stress management techniques, you can walk into your 2026 exams with a clear head and the confidence to succeed.
-You’ve put in the work—now it’s just time to show them what you’ve got.
+Exams are difficult, but they should not be a source of distress.
+By using these exam stress management techniques, you can approach your 2026 exams with focus and confidence.
+You have put in the work; now it is time to demonstrate your knowledge.